Print Edition - 2019-04-11 | Health and Living

 Why did the doctors withdraw their protest?

-After Prime Minister KP Sharma Oli assured government doctors that the government would address their “genuine” concerns, government doctors withdrew all their protest programmes and returned to work.
-A team comprising representatives of government doctors, officials of the Ministry of Federal Affairs and General Administration and officials of the Ministry of Health and Population was formed to address the concerns of the government doctors.
-The team furnished a report that included concerns of the agitating doctors to the ministry.
+After Prime Minister KP Sharma Oli assured doctors that the government would address their “genuine” concerns, they withdrew all their protest programmes and returned to work.
+A team comprising of government doctor representatives, officials from the Ministry of Federal Affairs and General Administration, and officials from the Ministry of Health and Population was formed to address the concerns of the government doctors.
+The team furnished a report that included the doctors’ concerns to the ministry.
 The report continues to gather dust.

 Why did the doctors restart their protests?